64kramsystem/personal_notes/text_processing.md

 - search/replace on a given line: `<n>s/<search>/<replace>/[g]`

+With regexes, put the operation after the pattern:

+- delete: `/<pattern>/d`

 ### Special characters

 In order to handle tabs (`\t`), either use `$` quoting or parameter substitution: